AiziChen/Updater/README.md

 A tool that use github or gitee to release latest software.
 ### Now Support  JavaScript and Java Languages.

-## How to use
-1. The Rules
+## The Rules

-(1) Must contain all the release-file and the release-notes.txt
+1. Must contain all the release-file and the release-notes.txt

-(2) The file rules is:
+2. The file rules is:
     release-file: `[file-name]-v[version-code].[suffix]`

     such as: `TestApp-v2.3.apk`